jagarcell/job-application-assessment/README.md

 This project include Unit Testing for both Backend functionality and Frontend Livewire functionality.

 # Initial Setup
+Use the green Code button at the top to select the Download Zip option.

 Unzip the downloaded file.